Valorant world records: Longest matches, most kills, popular weapons, more

 When Valorant first came out, it started out with a simple “sudden death” rule.
 However, it eventually morphed into the OT system we know today.
 The first team to win two consecutive rounds wins the game.

-However, the longest match to date, or at least publicly posted, was by Reddit user u/PerdoxEd1ting on April 11 2022.
+However, the longest match that has been publicly posted that we could find, was by Reddit user u/PerdoxEd1ting on April 11, 2022.
 Clocking in at a whopping one hour 29 minutes and 15 seconds, it beat the previous record holder by just a minute.

 Fastest time to ace in Valorant